-6.1 Experimental Setup
+6.1.
+Experimental setup

 For the experiments, we employ two human-centered event logs, where the case identifiers refer to individuals: Sepsis-Cases, BPIC-2012-APP, and BPIC-2017-APP.
-Sepsis-Cases [22] is a real-life event log containing events of sepsis cases from a hospital.
-BPIC-2012-APP [37] is also a real-life event log about a loan application process taken from a Dutch financial institute.
+Sepsis-Cases [14] is a real-life event log containing events of sepsis cases from a hospital.
+BPIC-2012-APP [15] is also a real-life event log about a loan application process taken from a Dutch financial institute.
 BPIC-2017-APP also pertains to a loan application process of a Dutch financial institute.
 Table 9 shows the general statistics of these event logs.
-The Sepsis-Cases event log was included in the experiments because it has some challenging features for privacy preservation techniques, namely, 80% of traces are unique based on the activity perspective which imposes significant challenges for privacy-preserving process discovery algorithms [31,13,23].
+The Sepsis-Cases event log was included in the experiments because it has some challenging features for privacy preservation techniques, namely, 80% of traces are unique based on the activity perspective which imposes significant challenges for privacy-preserving process discovery algorithms [5,13,16].
 BPIC-2017-APP has similar properties w.r.t. the resource perspective, i.e., 76% of traces are unique w.r.t. the resource perspective.
 Note that Sepsis-Cases does not contain resource information and cannot be used for the organizational perspective analysis.
 We employ BPIC-2012-APP and BPIC-2017-APP for the organizational perspective.
 Table 10 shows some statistics about the variants with respect to different perspectives.
 For example, as mentioned, in Sepsis-Cases, 80% of traces are unique from the activity perspective, or in BPIC-2017-APP, 76% of traces are unique from the resource perspective.

 Overall, we performed more than 1000 experiments for the four different types of background knowledge and different perspectives.
-200 different settings are used based on the following values for the main parameters: $L \in \{2, 3, 4, 5, 6\}$, $K \in \{20, 30, 40, 50, 60\}$, $C \in \{0.2, 0.3, 0.4, 0.5\}$, and $T \in \{hours, minutes\}$.
-We consider equal weights for the privacy gain and utility loss aspects of the score,

-Table 10: Some statistics regarding the variants of the event logs used in the experiments w.r.t. the different perspectives.
+200 different settings are used based on the following values for the main parameters: $L \in \{2, 3, 4, 5, 6\}$ , $K \in \{20, 30, 40, 50, 60\}$ , $C \in \{0.2, 0.3, 0.4, 0.5\}$ , and $T \in \{hours, minutes\}$ .
+We consider equal weights for the privacy gain and utility loss aspects of the score, i.e., $\alpha=0.5$ and $\beta=0.5$ .
+In Sepsis-Cases, "diagnose" and "age" are considered as the sensitive case attribute.
+The numerical attributes are converted to categorical attributes using boxplots such that all the values greater than the upper quartile are categorized as high, the values less than the lower quartile are categorized as low, and the values in between are categorized as middle.
+Note that the confidence value C should not be greater than 0.5, i.e., there are at least two different sensitive values for a victim case.
+To show and interpret the results of experiments, we focus on specific strong and weak settings.
+We use T=minutes, L=2, K=20, and C=0.5 as the weak setting, and T=minutes, L=6, K=60, and C=0.2 as the strong setting.
+Note that in the experiments, TLKC refers to the algorithm presented in [5] which has been extended here w.r.t. the different perspectives, i.e., Algorithm 1, and TLKC-EXT refers to Algorithm 2.